mspnp/iaas-landing-zone-baseline/03-subscription-vending-request.md

 # Request your application landing zone [Workload team]

-In the prior step, you [deployed a fairly basic network hub](./02-connectivity-subscription.md) to stand in for the typical resources found in your platform team's Connectivity subscription.
-Next you'll turn your eyes to the workload's needs.
+In the prior step, you [deployed a basic network hub](./02-connectivity-subscription.md) to stand-in for the typical resources found in your platform team's Connectivity subscription.
+Next, you'll turn your eyes to the workload's needs.
 You'll start by building a mock landing zone request.

 ## Expected results